“The most horrendous crimes have been committed by ordinary people.”

-The “banality of evil” is an illuminating term coined by her (surely Banksy didn’t pick that title by chance).
+The “banality of evil” is an illuminating term coined by her (surely it wasn’t a coincidence that Banksy picked that title).

 “Hanna Arendt observed that the true genius among the Nazi seducers was Himler.

-Himler who, neither descending from bohemianism as Goebbels did, nor being a sexual pervert like Streicher or an adventurer like Goering, or a fanatic like Hitler or a madman like Rosenberg, organized the masses into a system of total domination thanks to his correct assumption that men, in their decisive majority, are not vampires or sadists, but job-holders and family providers.
+Himler -who didn’t descend from bohemianism as Goebbels did, neither was a sexual pervert like Streicher or an adventurer like Goering, or a fanatic like Hitler or a madman like Rosenberg- organized the masses into a system of total domination thanks to his correct assumption that men, in their decisive majority, are not vampires or sadists, but job-holders and family providers.

 Monstrosities do not need monsters to be carried out and the trouble with Eichmann lay precisely in the fact that he was not a monster or a sadist.

 On the contrary, he was outrageously, terribly, frighteningly ‘normal’ ” 1.